-HCM is a common cause of sudden death in young athletes (see Sudden Cardiac Death in Athletes ).
+Hypertrophic cardiomyopathy is a common cause of sudden death in young athletes Sudden Cardiac Death in Athletes An estimated 1 to 3/100,000 apparently healthy young athletes die suddenly during exercise.
+Males are affected up to 10 times more often than females.
+Basketball and football players in the... read more .
 It may cause unexplained syncope and may not be diagnosed before autopsy.

-Most cases of HCM are inherited.
-At least 50 different mutations that are inherited in an autosomally dominant pattern have been identified; spontaneous mutations are common.
-Perhaps 1 in 500 people is affected; phenotypic expression varies markedly.
+Most cases of hypertrophic cardiomyopathy are inherited.
+At least 1,500 different mutations that are inherited in an autosomally dominant pattern have been identified; spontaneous mutations can also occur.
+At least 1 in 500 people are affected; phenotypic expression varies markedly.

-The myocardium is abnormal with cellular and myofibrillar disarray, although this finding is not specific for HCM.
+The myocardium is abnormal with cellular and myofibrillar disarray, although this finding is not specific for hypertrophic cardiomyopathy.

 Contractility is grossly normal, resulting in a normal ejection fraction (EF).
 Later, EF is elevated because the ventricle has a small volume and empties nearly completely to maintain cardiac output.